-Digital filters generally come in two flavors: Finite Impulse Response (FIR) and Infinite Impulse Response (IIR) filters.
+Igor can design and apply Finite Impulse Response (FIR) and Infinite Impulse Response (IIR) digital filters.
 Each one can implement a filter that passes or rejects bands of frequencies, but the mathematics and implementations differ significantly.

 Finite Impulse Response Filters